chen42/slides/pns.md

 ## hATTR

 <p align="left">
-hATTR amyloidosis is caused by an inherited gene mutations.
+Hereditary Transthyretin Amyloidosis (hATTR) is caused by an inherited gene mutations.
 There are 120 or more gene mutations known to be associated with hATTR amyloidosis.
 These mutations affect the function of a protein called transthyretin (TTR), a protein that is made primarily in the liver and carries substances such as vitamin A. hATTR is characterized by the buildup of abnormal deposits of protein fibers called amyloid in the body's organs and tissues, interfering with their normal functioning.
 These protein deposits most frequently occur in the peripheral nervous system, which can result in a loss of sensation, pain, or immobility in the arms, legs, hands and feet.
 Amyloid deposits can also affect the functioning of the heart, kidneys, eyes and gastrointestinal tract.
 Treatment options have generally focused on symptom management.

 </a>